wachtelhund/1dv61-_lab2/README.md

 getOne(index).
 Fetches one specific entry.

 ## Testing
-Unittesting is done using Jest.
+Unittesting is done using Jest and is a work in progess.
 ```
 npm test
 ```